Inch: History

+Definition using the yard

+An inch is 1/36 of a yard.
+There is a long history of efforts in England to define the yard in terms of physical embodiments, typically metal rods with marks near each end.
+These date back to at least the fifteenth century, with the eventual standard rod destroyed by fire in 1834.
+A replacement rod was selected in 1845, and copies of this Imperial Standard Yard were distributed.
+One was sent to the United States.(See yard for details.)

-Before the adoption of the international yard and pound, various definitions were in use.
+Before the adoption of the international yard and pound, various definitions emerged.
 In the United Kingdom and most countries of the British Commonwealth, the inch was defined in terms of the Imperial Standard Yard.
-The United States adopted the conversion factor 1 metre = 39.37 inches by an act in 1866.
+The United States used their copy until switching to a definition in terms of the metre, adopting the conversion factor 1 metre = 39.37 inches by an act in 1866.
 In 1893, Mendenhall ordered the physical realisation of the inch to be based on the international prototype metres numbers 21 and 27, which had been received from the CGPM, together with the previously adopted conversion factor.

+As a result of the definitions above, the U.S. inch was effectively defined as 25.4000508 mm (with a reference temperature of 68 degrees Fahrenheit, which is 20 degrees Celsius) and the UK inch at 25.399977 mm (with a reference temperature of 62 degrees Fahrenheit).